edubart/nelua-lang/docs/pages/overview.md

-Closure are functions declared inside another function that captures variables in the scope, by default they capture values by shared references using the garbage collector (this choice was made to make it work similiar to lua closures), but can they be captured by stack reference, or garbage collected copy.
+Closure are functions declared inside another function that captures variables in the scope, by default they capture values by shared references using the garbage collector (this choice was made to make it work similar to lua closures), but can they be captured by stack reference, or garbage collected copy.